Double gauge invariance and covariantly-constant vector fields in Weyl geometry: Covariantly-constant fields in Weyl space

 \section{Covariantly-constant fields in Weyl space}

 Let us now consider the structure of covariantly constant vector fields (CCVF), i.e. those mapping into themselves in the process of parallel transport with respect to the full Weyl connection (\ref{conn}).
-In general, CCVF is a remarkable mathematical and physical object which is closely connected with the structure of homotopy groups~\cite{Hall}, shear-free null congruences of rays, twistors and biquaternionic analyticity~\cite{GR95,KasJos}, etc. In the context of Weyl unified theory, bringing the CCVF equations to the forefront as the principal object of physical dynamics replacing the Lagrangian structure could help to evade the issue of non-uniqueness of scales (first pointed out by Einstein~\cite{Einstein}), which presented one of the major difficulties to the old theory.
+In general, CCVF is a remarkable mathematical and physical object which is closely connected with the structure of holonomy groups~\cite{Hall,Hall2}, shear-free null congruences of rays, twistors and biquaternionic analyticity~\cite{GR95,KasJos}, etc. Moreover, overdetermined equations, akin to those of CCVF and their integrability conditions, appear naturally in other fields, such as the method of Ernst potential in General Relativity~\cite{HS} and the representation of null curvature in nonlinear field theory~\cite{FT}.
+In the context of Weyl unified theory, bringing the CCVF equations to the forefront as the principal object of physical dynamics could help evade the non-uniqueness of scales issue, which was first pointed out by Einstein~\cite{Einstein} and which presented a major difficulty to the old theory.